mradovic38/sprite-flow/README.md

 <img src="assets/unet_mid/image_6.png"  alt="Example generated image"/>
 </p>

-A PyTorch implementation of a flow-based generative model for creating pixel art characters.
-This project uses continuous normalizing flows with a U-Net architecture to learn the data distribution and generate high-quality pixel art sprites.
+A PyTorch implementation of a flow-based generative model for creating 128x128 RGBA pixel art characters.
+This project uses continuous normalizing flows with a U-Net architecture to learn the data distribution and generate quality pixel art sprites.

 ## 🎨 Overview
 This project implements a flow-based generative model that learns to transform simple